Nathan-Butler7/azure-network-protocols/README.md

 5. Observe DHCP Traffic

-- Back in Wireshark, start a packet capture upand filter for DHCP traffic only in the display filter.
+- Back in Wireshark, start a packet capture up and filter for DHCP traffic only in the display filter.

 ![image](https://github.com/user-attachments/assets/bf60a9d8-e49b-4df9-82c2-0cba554b0a49)